UPPMAX/UPPMAX-documentation/docs/software/vscode_on_rackham.md

 tags:
   - VSCode
   - Rackham
+  - connect
 ---

-# Using Visual Studio Code on Rackham
+# Connecting Visual Studio Code to Rackham

 ![VSCode from a local computer working on Rackham.](./img/vscode_connected_to_rackham.png)